holidaycheck/tech-blog/_posts/2017-10-20-jbhc17-from-my-perspective.md

 ---

 When I first heard about [JB][jbrains] coming to HolidayCheck to work with us I was excited.
-I haven't heard much about him then, so I began googling him.
-I did remember the [7-26-talk] (which is awesome, you need to check it out), but I didn't know much more.
+I hadn't heard much about him then, so I began googling him.
-Once I got to learn about him, I already knew - I can't miss this opportunity.
-And I didn't.
+I did know the fantastic [7min 26sec talk][7-26-talk] but not really anything beyond that.
+The more I was reading about him, the more I was looking forward to meet him in person.

-## The trip
+## First day

-As I am from Poland, I (actually me and my colleagues), had to hop on plane and get to Munich.
-Once there, we went to the hotel, went out for a burger and a beer, got back, went to sleep.
-Morning came.
 We arrived to meeting place around 9.
 JB was already there, preparing.
 I approached him, shook his hand, exchanged few words.
 Seems like a nice guy - I thought.

-## First day

-I sat down in 2nd row, so that I would not miss a thing.
-Keynote began.
-I'll be frank.
-From the moment he started, till the very end I listened to everything he had to say.
-Imagine his 7-26-talk, but for few hours (with breaks of course ;)).
+As the first day kicked off with a keynote, I sat down in the second row to make sure that I wouldn't miss anything.
+The experience was as engaging and exciting as his 7-26 talk - just several hours long :)
-It was all very interesting.
-JB has this skill to attract peoples attention and talk in a very interesting way.
+JB really has this skill to attract people attention.
-Imagine a lesson you liked in school, because anything you heard there was valuable and attracted your attention.
-It was the same.

-The main reason I chose to go to [#jbhc17][jbhc17] was TDD and craftsmanship concerning our daily job.
+The topics that I was most interested in hearing about at [#JBHC17][jbhc17] were TDD and Craftsmanship.
-But the majority of talks during the first day were not about that.
-I have to say, it got me worried a bit.
+When these hardly came up during the first day I started to get a bit worried.
-It was interesting, but still.
-Little did I know that JB had a plan.
+It was all really interesting yet not what I was looking for.
+Little did I know, that JB had a plan.

 He introduced a way of working in order to solve one problem: bottlenecks.
 And he did a great job.
 We learned how to find what slows us down and how to tackle this.
 He showed us how to work efficiently and what eventually matters - our clients, time to bringing features to them is the most important thing.
 The shorter the better, as that is all that matters.

-How?

 He started off with [Winston W. Royce's waterfall][waterfall] model, then, step by step, changed it into test first approach.